Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Benchmark Tests for Real and Complex Square Matrix Multiplication

 Figure~\ref{fig:cmatmul_strassen_bf} presents the benchmark results for complex matrix multiplication on the EPYC and Snapdragon platforms.

 The results demonstrate performance characteristics consistent with those observed for real matrix multiplication.
-In particular, extracting the computation times for $n = 2049$ reveals that our implementation achieved speedups significantly exceeding those for real matrix multiplication relative to MPBLAS, as listed in Table~\ref{table:cmblas_speedup}.
+In particular, extracting the computation times for $n = 2049$ reveals that our implementation achieved speedups that significantly exceeded those for real matrix multiplication relative to MPBLAS, as listed in Table~\ref{table:cmblas_speedup}.

 Consequently, our complex matrix multiplication requires only 2.8--3.5$\times$ the computation time of real matrix multiplication across all precision levels.
 In contrast, MPBLAS, which employs the standard 4M method for each operation, requires 3.5--18.4$\times$ the computation time.
-These results indicate that the 3M-based implementation becomes increasingly advantageous as precision and matrix size grow.
+These results indicate that the 3M-based implementation becomes increasingly advantageous as precision and matrix size increase.